 - Monitor and reduce salt in your diet

 - Manage your weight

-- Take medication that can help control blood pressure
+- If prescribed, take medication that can help control blood pressure

 Cholesterol is a waxy substance that is found in your bloodstream.
 High cholesterol is one of the major factors affecting your risk of heart disease.
 When your cholesterol is high, it can cause hardening of your arteries, which can block blood flow.
 A simple blood test will determine if you have high blood pressure.
 Your total cholesterol includes three measures: